apinzone/apinzone.github.io/projects.md

 ## Selected Publications

-**Relative Rest Index Influences Team Performance in Recent NBA Competition**
+**Relative Rest Index Influences Team Performance and Game Outcomes in Recent NBA Competition**
 _Journal of Strength and Conditioning Research, In Review, 2025_
 ➤ Employed a multilevel modeling approach to assess game-to-game influence of RRI on team performance during the 2022–23 through 2023–24 NBA regular seasons.